Marceillo/eco-shave/README.md

 # Business Model

-This is a company that sells shaving products for DE double-edge blades or single-edge blades and accessories.
+This is a B2C (Business To Consumer)-model.
+Company that sells shaving products for DE double-edge blades or single-edge blades and accessories.
 The razors can be used for a lifetime even passed on to other generations and still customers can get the best shaves.
 So in actual fact each time a customer uses these products they are helping the environment and saving at the same time.